This post is for educators and business people.

 That's enough for now folks

 So there we have it!
-Four of the biggest sites online right now that can (re)inspire a love for learning!
+Four of the biggest online learning platforms right now that can (re)inspire a love for learning!
 I would definitely recommend Udemy and edX as I use these myself and have found these good for implementing into my own classroom teaching.

 Where edX also offers courses on Education and Teacher Training, I have found these useful for improving my knowledge in pedagogy, instructional design and using data to drive my teaching in terms of improving student understanding, knowledge, competence and confidence.